-I am the Project Coordinator for The School Bank West Lothian.
+I am the Project Manager for The School Bank West Lothian.
 I thoroughly enjoy my role working with the dedicated Board of Trustees and a lovely bunch of kind hearted Volunteers who all work tirelessly to help our local children and their families by providing uniform packs to those who need our help.
 It’s a varied role and its great being able to make a real impact in our local community.

-I am a mum of a High School child and in my previous life I was an HR Manager before becoming a stay at home mum before joining The School Bank West Lothian first as a Board Member then in 2018 as the Project Coordinator.
+I am a mum of a High School child and in my previous life I was an HR Manager before becoming a stay at home mum before joining The School Bank West Lothian first as a Board Member then in 2018 as Project Coordinator.

 Everyone involved with our service is dedicated and it’s great being part of such a generous and kind bunch of people.